MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sign-out-of-teams.md

 If this is a shared computer and you don’t want usernames to be visible to others, we recommend using browsers in InPrivate/Incognito mode.

-## Sign out of Teams on desktop (Windows or MacOS)
+## Sign out of Teams on desktop (Windows or macOS)

 To sign out of the Teams desktop app, users should select their profile picture at the top of the app, and then select **Sign Out**.
 If multiple accounts were added, they'll need to sign out of each account individually.

 ### Account sharing between apps

 Modern operating systems allow sharing of accounts between different apps on a device.
 This is referred to as single sign-on (SSO), and it’s designed to help users seamlessly navigate between different apps with the same account.
-SSO has an important impact on sign out: when users sign out of the Teams desktop app, the data associated with their account is removed from the Teams app but the account iteself isn’t removed from the device.
+SSO has an important impact on sign out: when users sign out of the Teams desktop app, the data associated with their account is removed from the Teams app but the account itself isn’t removed from the device.
 Users will need  to reenter their credentials if they sign back in to Teams with the same account, but other apps on the device may continue to have access to their account.
-This means that signing out of Teams does not prevent other users from accessing the data associated with your account.
+This means that signing out of Teams doesn't prevent other users from accessing the data associated with your account.

 ### “This app only” mode on Windows